RyanRasi/MovieMatch/README.md

 `git clone https://github.com/RyanRasi/MovieMatch`

+2. Download the dataset [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and place the two required files within the `/assets` folder.
+The two files are `movies_metadata.csv` and `ratings.csv`, both totalling 744 MB.

 3. Build the Docker image: Open a terminal, navigate to your project directory (where the Dockerfile is located), and run the following command to build the Docker image:

 `docker build -t movie-matcher .`